 Pantelis earned a B.Sc. in Biology from the University of Athens, Greece.
 He then worked as a Laboratory Technologist at Ikonisys Inc, in New Haven CT.
 In 2009 he graduated with an M.B.A. in Management and a Ph.D. in Biomedical Science from the University of Connecticut Health Center, where he trained with Dr. Stephen M. King; studying the biology of dynein motor proteins in eukaryotic cilia.
 Pantelis then joined Dr. Valentina Greco’s laboratory at Yale University School of Medicine where he developed a system that established for the first time the ability to visualize stem cells in their native environment in mammalian skin.
-Since summer of 2015, Pantelis was recruited at the University of Pennsylvania Perelman School of Medicine as an Assistant Professor of Dermatology.
+In 2016 Pantelis was recruited at the University of Pennsylvania Perelman School of Medicine as an Assistant Professor of Dermatology.

 Sixia Huang, PhD

 Sixia has a Ph.D. degree in Developmental Biology from Bio-X Institute - Shanghai Jiao Tong University in China.
 As a graduate student Sixia has studied: 1) the function of Wnt signaling in the development of hair follicles and epidermis and 2) the role of some transcription factors in obesity and diabetes.
 Her PhD work resulted in several peer reviewed publications, a National Merit Scholarship in 2013 and outstanding graduate student award in 2015.
 Sixia joined our lab as a postdoctoral fellow in the spring of 2016 and she is interested in elucidating the mechanism by which the niche microenvironment regulates stem cell activity in the adult skin.